NerdyGriffin/DSC_UI/README.md

 ## Command-Line UI Instructions

-WARNING: The CUI is not yet full implemented.
+WARNING: The CLI is not yet full implemented.
 It is recommended that you use the GUI for any and all testing or experiments.

-To run the Command-Line User Interface (CUI), type Run_DSC_CUI in the MATLAB command window
+To run the Command-Line User Interface (CLI), type Run_DSC_CLI in the MATLAB command window

-To run an experiment with the CUI, type "start daq box" to start the daq box sessions, then type "start experiment" to start the experiment.
+To run an experiment with the CLI, type "start daq box" to start the daq box sessions, then type "start experiment" to start the experiment.